2019 - Down the River Unto the Sea, Walter Mosley, 336 pages

 2 - bought from an independent bookstore:

-5 - book with mythical creatures: Fool Moon by Jim Butcher
+5 - book with mythical creatures: Hexed by Kevin Hearne

 7 - with 'girl' in the title: Girl Beneath the Sea by Andrew Mayne